Kunio Maruyama

 Kunio Maruyama (丸山 邦雄, June 2, 1903 – October 17, 1981) was a Japanese businessman, adventurer, and college professor of English and economics.
-He was one of the three Japanese men who were secretly sent from Hsinking's Japanese Society, that led to the successful repatriation of most of the 1.6 million Japanese who had been trapped in the former Manchukuo at the end of World War II.
+He was one of the three Japanese men who were secretly sent from Xinjing's Japanese Society, that led to the successful repatriation of most of the 1.6 million Japanese who had been trapped in the former Manchukuo at the end of World War II.

 Early life

 He was born in Yanagihara Village, now part of Iiyama, Nagano Prefecture, in 1903.
 He went a local high school there, and graduated from Meiji University, Tokyo, in 1930, with a major in law.
 He further studied at the University of Puget Sound, George Washington University, and Columbia University, from which universities he received BA and MA degrees.

 He left the US in 1937 and visited Europe, returning to Japan in 1938.

 Working in Manchukuo

 Like many adventurous young Japanese at that time, Kunio left Japan and sought his career in Manchukuo, that Japan had established in 1931.
 He worked in the planning and education departments of Showa Steel Works (昭和製鋼所), Anshan, which is now the main plant of Ansteel Group (鞍钢股份有限公司).